sugarfi/novata/README.md

 # novata

-see some of the existing pagh
+see some of the existing pages for examples - or don't, might be more fun that way >:)

 a site for any kind of interesting musings thoughts or html